javenu/NYU-Git/3DEnvironment/Exports/README.md

  - Interactibles: tablet and apples, etc

 # Instructions
-Use arrows and WASD to move around the room.
+Use arrow keys and WASD to move around the room.
 To grab an interactible, make sure its in the center of the screen and press E on the keyboard.
-Tip: The tablet or water pot are the easiest items to grab.
-Smaller items can be difficult to grab as they are smaller and its not obvious what collider the ray is interacting with.
-The front door is not meant to open all the way as that would require setting boundaries around the entire landscape.
+Tip: The tablet or waterpot are the easiest items to grab.
+Smaller items can be difficult to grab as its not obvious what collider the ray is interacting with.
+The front door is not meant to open all the way as that would require setting boundaries around the entire outdoor landscape.